 Frontier Nursing University (FNU)

-Courses are web-based, distance education courses.
+FNU students complete online didactic courses.
 Required hands-on clinical experience is obtained by utilizing clinics, hospitals, and preceptors in the student’s own community.
-Two to three on-campus sessions are required, including an orientation prior to beginning studies, and intensive skill workshops prior to beginning the clinical practicum.
+Two brief on-campus sessions are required for the master’s programs, including an orientation prior to beginning studies, and intensive skill workshops prior to beginning the clinical practicum.

 - Family Nurse Practitioner

 - Psychiatric-Mental Health Nurse Practitioner

 Master of Science in Nursing (MSN)